Fixed Annuities Pros & Cons

 Portrait of a happy mature couple at home.
 Pros and cons of fixed annuities.

 Fixed annuities are tax-deferred.
 The interest that is paid by the insurance company is not taxable until the money is withdrawn.
-That means the money you would have paid to Uncle Sam stays in the annuity and grows until you take it out.
+That means the money you would have paid stays in the annuity and grows until you take it out.
 The interest on CDs is taxed every year.
-By the way, both fixed annuities and CDs are taxed at ordinary rates, not the more favorable capital gains rate.
-The higher your tax bracket, the bigger benefit you get from tax deferral.

 Fixed Annuities and Retirement Income

-There are a number of ways to create retirement income.
-Some people have pension benefits that pay income for the rest of their lives.
 These days, however, traditional pension benefits are mainly available to public employees.
 Social Security represents an important source of retirement income for most people, but even at the maximum, it’s not enough.

 Retirement income can be created using stock dividends and interest payments from bonds, either individually or using mutual funds, exchange-traded funds, and real estate investment trusts.
 The value of these investment options and the income they produce can change based on market conditions.

 Fixed annuities create a guaranteed income for life.
 It's similar to having a traditional pension benefit.
-The income can be structured for a single lifetime, or as joint and survivor for two lives.
+The income can be structured for a single lifetime or as joint and survivor for two lives.

-The downside?
+However, there is a downside to fixed annuities.
 The purchasing power of fixed annuity payments declines with inflation, and the guarantee is only as good as the financials of the insurance company.

 annuities